Enter your keyword

 If your ex-spouse lost their job because of misconduct or fraud, family courts are unforgiving and their income will be imputed to meet your child’s support needs.
 It is the same for being fired due to illegal activities, anti-social behaviour, or failure to cooperate with co-employees.

 On the other hand, if your ex-spouse was fired because of reasons beyond their control, the court will consider their current income and reduce child support temporarily.
-Once they get a job, they will recalculate the child support amount.
+Once they get a job, they will recalculate the child support amount and could also ask them to pay back support.

 What if my ex-spouse quit their job and found a lower-paying job to reduce child support payments?

 The law in Ontario is quite clear on this matter.
+Your child’s best interest matter the most in this case.
 A parent is expected to make reasonable efforts to secure a job that suits their qualifications and circumstances.
-The court considers factors such as age, health, education, skills, and previous work history along with the availability of work and the possibility of relocating when determining imputing income.
+The court considers factors such as age, health, education, skills, and previous work history along with the availability of work, and the possibility of relocating when determining imputing income.
 Therefore, the ex-spouse would need to document your job search effort as the court will require evidence to reduce their payments.

 What should be your next steps?